tomjadams/property-based-testing-workshop/scala/README.md

 > compile
 ```

-Appending a `~` to the start of a command will run it continuously, for example to run a contunuous test:
+Appending a `~` to the start of a command will run it continuously, for example to run tests contunuously:

 ```
 > ~test